 There is currently no entry allowed into the Fiery Furnace.
-Fiery Furnace self-guided permits are not being offered in March nor April.
+Fiery Furnace self-guided permits are not being offered until after May 31.
+Ranger-led hikes may resume later in summer.

 Go on your own